Do I need a lawyer to write a will?

 What is the ‘trial period’ and how long do I have to complete my will/EPA?

-Justly gives you free access to try out each tool for 7 days.
-In the trial you can fill in your information and review the guides and preview the output (will content).
-Once you pay, you can download the document and you will have 30 days to unlimited edits and downloads.
+Justly gives you free access to try-before-you-buy each tool for 7 days.
+In the trial period you can fill in your information and review the guides, create instructions and preview the output (will content).
+Once you pay, you can download the document and you will have 30 days to make unlimited edits and downloads.

-There are NO on-going fees nor hidden charges.
-It is a one-off cost to create your will or EPA.
+NO. There are no on-going fees and/or hidden charges.
+It is a one-off cost to create your will NZ or EPA NZ.
 If at a later date (after the initial 30 days) your circumstances change and you wish to update your will, it is typically 50%-70% to update your will depending our your tier/package.

 Does Justly take a percentage of my estate?

 How much does it cost to update a will?